IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 ![](.//media/simple-practitioner-registry-sequence.png)

-**Figure 4.1.2-1: Simple Health Worker Registry Transaction Sequence**
+**Figure 4.1.1-2: Simple Health Worker Registry Transaction Sequence**

 ### 4.1.2 Federated Health Worker Registry

 In a distributed environment, some aspects of the health workers are managed in multiple systems so they need to be federated using ITI-91.
 Some systems may also need to pull full updates from the registry instead of searching.
+It will optionally include healthcare service content.

 The following actors, transactions, and resources shall be used.